marcdacz/batpadjs/README.md

 ```
 status - Sets the expected status code
 statusText - Sets the expected status text
-data - Sets the expected data where you specify the JSON path and the Validation Method such as _equals_, _contains_ or _notcontains_ as well as having a _callback_ for customValidation method
+data - Sets the expected data where you specify the JSON path and the Validation Method such as _equals_, _contains_ or _notcontains_ as well as having a _callback_ for customValidation method.
+You can also add custom properties you can use in the _callback_ function!
 ```

 ## Built With